 We are born with a desire to belong.
 We are born for connection.
 We find these connections in our biological families, friendships, and those who share our shared values.
-It is in these social units that we establish a shared identity with others.
+In these social units, we establish a shared identity with others.
 We form bonds that may last a lifetime.
-We may find our identity in our sports teams, political parties, religious groups, social causes, and hobbies.
+We may find our identity in sports teams, political parties, religious groups, social causes, and hobbies.
 We may sacrifice our desires for the good of our group.

 In this tension of wanting to belong, yet wanting to be an individual, the uniqueness that makes us desirable to one community may make us undesirable to the other.

 This is what it feels like to be a social misfit.
 To live in unresolved tension of wanting to fit in with the group, but to have our individuality affirmed and celebrated, as well.

 Individuals may spend a lifetime looking for this sweet spot.
 But, unfortunately, most will never find it.

 A social misfit is an individual who does not conform to the views of what is normal or acceptable in society.